Rajat117/aws-guide/APIGateway/Overview.md

 - Defined per stage
 - Can be overriden for a particular method as well
 - Encryption possibility
-- Capcity = 0.5GB - 237GB
+- Capacity = 0.5GB - 237GB
 - Expensive operation
 ## Invalidate Cache
 - We can flush it from console
-- Clients can invalidate if they set header `Cache-Control: max-age=0`(Only if authorized or no authorization is there to invalidate it)
+- Clients can invalidate if they set header `Cache-Control: max-age=0` (Only if authorized or no authorization is required to invalidate it)